Teenage Mutant Ninja Turtles action figures: Vehicles and accessories

-Considering all of the vehicles and inventions conceived by Donatello, Playmates couldn't have their figures without a slew of toy gadgetry to interact with.
+Considering all of the vehicles and inventions conceived by Donatello, Playmates could not have their figures without a slew of toy gadgetry to interact with.
 Aside from vehicles actually seen in the cartoon, Playmates went on to create a wide variety other accessories.
 These often expressed the humorous side of TMNT with gadgets commonly made out of sewer lids, trash cans, plungers, and toilet seats.
 However, vehicles would also include a diversity of play features from the ripcord action of the Psycho Cycle to the electronic launching of the Turtle Pizza Thrower to the smoky bubble spout of the Bubble Bomber.
 For its time, TMNT was remarkably innovative in terms of fun action figure accessories.

 In the midst of action figures filling the store shelves, role playing toys were also released.
 Depending on the depicted character, these typically included a ninja mask and plastic weapons.
 Other TMNT toys would be sold individually such as the Turtle Communicator, Raphael's Spy goggles, and Leo's Sewer Force Sword.

 One of the most famous components of the TMNT realm is the radioactive slime Retromutagen Ooze, which mutated the Ninja Turtles from common house pets to "mean, green, fightin' machines."
 Thus, even Ooze was produced for the interaction with TMNT figures in 1989.
 The green slime was sold in a small container which also included a glow-in-the-dark Ninja Turtle in mid-mutation.
 Aside from the classic "Turtle Green," a "Purple Foot" variation would also become available in 1993.
 Ooze was an essential component to playsets such as the Flushomatic, and action figures like Muckman, who could have it run from his hollow head and out his mouth.
 Depending on their features, occasional figures and accessories came with their own smaller canister of Ooze to fulfill the playtime experience.